This article is part of a series on elderly care. The series provides important information about caregiving practices.

 Sleep Sensors

-Aeyesafe’s system also includes sleep sensors.
-Amazingly, these are placed under bed posts, and are able to track vitals.
+Sleep sensors are placed under bed posts to track vitals.
 They can alert caregivers if the person being monitored has been too long in or out of bed.

 More conventional sleep sensors and sleep monitoring devices are found in smart watches and other wearables, like Fitbits.